 Whether you're looking for more music to add to your collection or simply a way to consolidate streaming services while still listening to the music you love, there are a ton of great options.

 Depending on how you like to listen to music, you might find yourself visiting more than one of these sites, or maybe even all of them.
 That's the beauty about them being free!

 If you've subscribed to Spotify Premium in the past, it can be tough to remember that the service has plenty to offer for free.

 You can still listen to artist radio, playlists from friends, and Spotify's own playlists.
 The main drawback of the free version is that you'll hear ads occasionally.

-The other downside of the free version of Spotify is that you can't listen to playlists in order.
-That said, as long as you don't mind listening out of order, there's plenty of music to to listen to hear.
+The other downside of the free version of Spotify is that you can't listen to playlists in order—they're forced into shuffle mode.
+But if you don't mind listening that way, there's plenty to enjoy.

 As with Spotify, the main drawback here is that you'll run into ads.
-With the free version, you're also limited to just a few skips per hour, which can mean you might have to sit through a song you dislike.
-That said, you can always just play another station.
+With the free version, you're also limited to only a few skips per hour, which can mean you might have to sit through a song you dislike.
+Or you can always just switch to another station.